 1. I wish I’d had the courage to live a life true to myself, not the life others expected of me.

 Almost everyone has a long list of dreams when they are young.
 However, maybe because you’re told that you can’t do it or because you’re told you’re supposed to do something else… you get led astray.
 Think back about what you dreamed of becoming (or just ask yourself what you want to be now).
 You don’t have to do anything drastic like quitting your investment banking job to become a painter.
-But, at least pick up paining as a hobby and, who knows, maybe you’ll get good enough that it will become a full-time job before long.
+But, at least pick-up painting as a hobby and, who knows, maybe you’ll get good enough that it will become a full-time job before long.

 2. I wish I hadn’t worked so hard.

 Working hard is important.
 You need to work hard to realize your dreams and gain financial security.
-You may not think it at the start of your working life, but making the decision to pay into the social security system can ensure that your spouse and children remain financially secure even after your death.
-Places similar to SimplyWise can help you to understand when to claim Social Security survivor benefits if you ever find yourself in this unfortunate situation.
+You may not think it at the start of your working life, but making the decision to purchase a life insurance policy (give it a Go now) or pay into the social security system can ensure that your spouse and children remain financially secure even after your death.
+At the very least, it will pay for your end-of-life expenses.
+It is in this respect that places similar to SimplyWise can help you to understand when to claim Social Security survivor benefits if you ever find yourself in such unfortunate situations.
 That is why working hard is so important as it can offer you these types of benefits.
 But don’t forget that there’s a lot more to life other than just work.
 And, as it turns out most dying people realize that work wasn’t as important to them as say, their family.
 So, is that $1,000 raise really more important than your kid’s soccer game?
 Probably not.
 Besides, proper retirement planning can help to ensure your financial security in later life which is why services like those from SoFi could prove to be so helpful to those planning for later life and sorting out their IRAs.

 3. I wish I had the courage to express my feelings.